mvgorp/data_products_course_project/pitch.md

 Shiny Application: what is the result
 ========================================================
-For example, for the column "Temp" with the number of bins to 10, you will see the following result:
+For example, selecting the column "Temp" and the number of bins set to 10, you will see the following result:

 ```r